 You can download the Spring Tools 4 full bundle (Your IDE + the plugin) at: https://spring.io/tools

 As an alternative, you can download just the plugin for your IDE.
 For example with Eclipse, reach Help > Eclipse Market Place and install the Plugin:

 Whatever option you choose, to create a new Spring Boot application in Spring Tool Suite, select the New > Spring Starter Project menu item from the File menu.
 When you do, Spring Tool Suite will present you with a dialog box similar to the following picture:

 Then you can continue by selecting the link to the Initializr service where you will be able to create a template of your application:

-Once the project has been created and imported into your workspace, you’re ready to start developing your application.
 As you develop the application, you’ll find that Spring Tool Suite has some nice specific Spring Boot tricks that will speed your development.
 For example, you can run your application with an embedded server by selecting Run As > Spring Boot Application from the Run menu.

 Important!
 The Spring Tool coordinates with the Initializr via a REST API .
 Therefore, it will only work if you are able to connect to the Initializr.
 If your machine is offline or the Inizializr is blocked by a firewall, the above procedure won’t work!

 In conclusion, selecting the best IDE for Spring Boot development is a crucial decision that can greatly enhance your productivity and coding efficiency.
 Each IDE has its strengths and features tailored to different developer preferences and project requirements.
 From the feature-rich IntelliJ IDEA to the versatile Eclipse IDE, the lightweight Visual Studio Code to the Spring-focused Spring Tool Suite (STS), the choice ultimately depends on your specific needs and personal coding style.